EPCCed/Intro-to-HPC/content/Week2_Parallel_Computers/How_does_your_laptop_work.md

 - how long would 8 workers take (you can ignore the issue of overcrowding)?
 - would you expect to get exactly the same answer as before?

-We’ll revisit this problem in much more detail next week but you know enough already to start thinking about the fundamental issues.
+We’ll revisit this problem in much more detail later but you know enough already to start thinking about the fundamental issues.

 © EPCC at The University of Edinburgh